hltfbk/E3C-Corpus/README.md

 | Tokens*             |                     | 6654         | 6220         | 6698         | 6361         | 5031         |
 |                     | CLINENTITY          | 254          | 272          | 226          | 330          | 336          |

-Table 6: number of automatically annotated entities in Layer 2.<br>
+Table 6: number of manually annotated entities in a subset of documents of Layer 2.<br>
 (*) produced by [WebAnno](https://webanno.github.io/webanno/)

+Table 7 reports the accuracy of the entities extracted automatically by dictionary matching.

 | Entity      | Language    | Precision    | Recall       | F1               |
 | ----------- | ----------- | ------------ | ------------ | ---------------- |